V841 Ophiuchi

 Modern observations during a 30-year time interval show that V841 Ophiuchi undergoes regular brightness variations with a period of 3.4 years, and an amplitude of about 0.3 magnitudes, which may be due to oscillations in the donor star similar to our Sun's solar cycle.
-Nonperiodic "flickering" brightness variations have been reported, on timescales as short as 100 seconds.
+Non-periodic "flickering" brightness variations have been reported, on timescales as short as 100 seconds.